How to Leave a Financial Legacy for Your Heirs

-There are several main benefits of establishing a LAPT.
+There are several main benefits of establishing an LAPT, as detailed below.

 Asset protection

 Assets held within the trust are controlled by a designated trustee and aren’t considered your children’s assets.
-Because the assets aren’t owned directly by your children, they are protected from the following:
+Because the assets aren’t owned directly by your children, they’re protected from the following:

-• Divorce – A LAPT provides legal separation between marital property and the inheritance, which means assets held within a LAPT typically aren’t subject to division in a divorce.
+- Divorce – An LAPT provides legal separation between marital property and the inheritance, which means the assets held within an LAPT typically aren’t subject to division in a divorce.

 Control and management